bl13pbl03p/buildphish/README.md

 [*] Visit https://localhost:3333 to login
 ```
 ## Uninstall
-You can run the cleanphish script as root to clean Gophish as service:
+You can run the cleanphish script to clean Gophish as service:
 ```bash
 $ sudo ./cleanphish.sh
    ________                 ____  __    _      __